 - If it heals in the wrong direction, it is called malunion,

-- If it doesn’t heal, then it is termed as a nonunion fracture.
+- If it doesn’t heal, then it is termed a non-union fracture.

 Treatment For Non-Union Femur Fracture

-Nonunion femur fractures can be treated either surgically or nonsurgically.
+Nonunion femur fracture can be treated either surgically or nonsurgically.
 Each of these treatments has its own advantages and disadvantages.
 More than one treatment option might be suitable in some cases.
-Your doctor will discuss the treatment options, benefits, and risks involved in treating your nonunion.
+Your doctor will discuss the treatment options, benefits, and risks involved in treating your non-union.

-Surgery is inevitable when nonsurgical treatment methods fail to achieve desired results.
-You might need revision surgery if the initial surgery failed.
-The surgical choices are:-
+Nonunion femur fracture treatment: For non-union femur fracture, surgery is inevitable when nonsurgical treatment methods fail to achieve desired results.
+You might need revision surgery if the initial surgery has failed.
+The surgical choices include:

-Bone graft substitutes: These are Also called osteobiologics.
+These are also called osteobiologics.
 Bone graft substitutes are similar to allografts that prevent the bone harvesting procedure.
 Although bone graft substitutes don’t provide new bone cells required for normal healing, they only provide scaffold chemicals necessary for bone growth.

-External fixation: External fixation also helps to stabilize the fractured bone, as well.
+External fixation also helps in stabilizing the fractured bone.
 The surgeon fixes a stiff frame outside the broken arm or leg.
 The frame is a combination of wires or pins attached around the fractured bone.
-External fixation helps to increase the stability at the site of fracture if instability is the reason to cause nonunion.
-External fixation can treat any type of nonunion, including nonunion femur fracture in a patient, even with bone loss and/or infection.
+External fixation helps to increase the stability at the site of fracture if instability is the reason to cause non-union.
+External fixation can treat any type of non-union, including non-union femur fracture in a patient, even with bone loss and/or infection.

 The exact reason for nonunions fractures is not apparent.
-Experts researched over the natural chemicals in the body, called growth factors that are produced in the body for bone healing when it breaks.
+Experts opine that the natural chemicals in the body, called growth factors are produced in the body for bone healing when it breaks.